yxwonglearning/crm/README.md

 - Country-based phone code handling.
 - Malaysia is the default country for new customers.
 - Excel customer import with downloadable protected template.
-- Amperes-inspired UI theme with blue primary actions.
+- -inspired UI theme with blue primary actions.
 - Dedicated full-page login screen.
 - Modal forms for adding/editing customers and users.
 - Customer import modal with template download, file upload, and import result display.